How to turn company expertise into a recognizable body of thought

 For an idea to travel, it needs three qualities:

-It must be clear enough to repeat.
+- It must be clear enough to repeat.

-It must be useful enough to apply.
+- It must be useful enough to apply.

-It must be distinctive enough to attribute.
+- It must be distinctive enough to attribute.

-That third quality is often missing.
+That third quality is often the weakest.

 A prospect says, “We used your framework to discuss the issue with leadership.”
 Or a salesperson reports that the concept changed the direction of a discovery call.
 Or a partner references the company’s perspective in a presentation.